 (b) a purpose related to the administration or enforcement of a written law or a law of the Commonwealth, another State or a Territory; or

-(c) a purpose prescribed for the purposes of this definition;
+(c) in relation to photo card information — a purpose prescribed for the purposes of this paragraph; or

+(d) in relation to identifying information —

+(i) the purpose of developing and testing computer systems that connect to the National Driver Licence Facial Recognition Solution (as defined in clause 3.1 of the intergovernmental agreement); or

+(ii) a purpose, prescribed by the regulations for the purposes of this paragraph, that is related to a purpose set out in clause 1.2 of the intergovernmental agreement;

 prescribed person means a person prescribed, or who falls within a class of persons prescribed, for the purposes of this definition.

-(2) The CEO may disclose photo card information to a prescribed person if the CEO considers that the information is required by the person for an authorised purpose.
+(2) The CEO may disclose identifying information or photo card information to a prescribed person if the CEO considers that the information is required by the person for an authorised purpose.

-(3) The following persons must not use disclosed photo card information for a purpose other than the authorised purpose for which it was disclosed —
+(3) The following persons must not use disclosed identifying information or photo card information for a purpose other than the authorised purpose for which it was disclosed —

 (a) a person to whom the information is disclosed under subsection (2);